-This Equality Analysis has resulted in an Outcome 1 Assessment
+This Equality Analysis has resulted in an Outcome 1 Assessment --- --- ------------

 Overall we don't feel that the PSPO will have a negative effect upon anyone with protective characteristics.
 The PSPO is designed to help improve the quality of life for all that work, live and visit the area.
-The PSPO needs to be proportionate and address the areas of most need.
 We have made reference to individuals who street drink, however the order will only affect individuals if they are acting in an anti-social manner, refusing to understand the impact on the local community and accessing services to address the behaviour.
 It is our intention to monitor the PSPO and to develop our understanding of those who street drink in the borough.

-Stage 7: Sign off by Director/ Head of Service Assessment completed by Kiran Vagarwal - Head of Safer Merton Kelly Marshall - Strategic Development Lead Signature: Date: 07/08/2020 Improvement action plan signed off by Director/ Head of Service Add name/ job title Signature: Date:
+Stage 7: Sign off by Director/ Head of Service Assessment completed by Alun Goode, Interim Head of Community Safety Katy Saunders, Interim Community Safety Team Manager Signature: Date: 07/08/2020 Improvement action plan signed off by Director/ Head of Service Add name/ job title Signature: Date: